 Her accomplishments in music education and conducting are vast and allowed her to travel all over the world and work with and teach countless individuals.
 She was a choral director and music education instructor at The Baltimore City College High School in Baltimore, Maryland from 1987 to 2013; she directed musical productions; spoke at symposiums, gave lectures and led workshops on music education, and served as a guest conductor and director.
-To this day, she is the church music director at a St. John Baptist Church and a Metropolitan United Methodist Church in Maryland.
+To this day, she is the church music director at St. John Baptist Church and Metropolitan United Methodist Church in Maryland.

 Of all her experiences, her “most rewarding experiences were watching students develop ‘their voices’, travelling extensively with The Baltimore City College Choir and internationally, collaborating with composers, arrangers and conductors worldwide, and having the opportunity to create music all over the world.”